pamlib/iyt/docs/tutorials/index.md

 Sorta.

 Your executor needs to have a decompiler.
-Because of `Filtering Enabled` you can not save server scripts, only module scripts and local scripts.
+Because of `Filtering Enabled` you can not save server scripts, only the map, module scripts, and local scripts.

 If your executor has a decompiler you can just run: